blumenthal/sherpa_world_model_knowrob_bridge/doc/design.md

 In turn an according update, encoded as JSON message, is broadcasted via a ROS message to the bridge.
 The bridges utilizes an [Observer](../src//RsgToKnowrobObserver.cpp) Software Pattern to trigger the creation of a new assertion for Prolog as used by Knowrob.
 The [JSON Prolog](https://github.com/knowrob/knowrob/tree/master/json_prolog) interface transmits the assertions.
-An extension of the ontology for RSG specific enteies for the nosebleed comprises TODO.
+An extension of the ontology for RSG specific enteies for the knowledgebase comprises TODO.
 The related Prolog and OWL files can be found in the [knowrob_rsg](https://github.com/bbrieber/knowrob_rsg) repository.
 The primary use case is the **creation** of the semantic map at start up.
 In particular it is populated with data originating